lbrobinho/Food-delivery-service/README.md

 * Order

-foo.com/orders
+   * food.com/orders

-POST create a list of orders
+     * POST: create a list of orders

-GET passing page and size (optional) as parameters and get list of orders
+     * GET: passing page and size (optional) as parameters and get list of orders

-foo.com/orders/[id]

-GET query info
-foo.com/orders/[id]/is_paid
+   * food.com/orders/[id]?[orderId]

+     * GET: get specifical order

+     * DELETE: delete an order by orderId

+   * food.com/orders/[id]/paid

-GET get if the order is paid
+    * GET get if the order is paid

 PUT set if it is paid